 Notice that a contract depends on one or more message types.
 A service depends on a queue, and can depend on one or more contracts.
 Therefore, contracts are created after message types and dropped before message types.
 Services are created after queues and contracts, and dropped before queues and contracts.

-- For more information on these objects, see Conversation Architecture.
+- For more information about these objects, see Architecture des conversations.

 Creating Objects for a Service

 The procedure for creating a service follows the same basic outline regardless of whether your service is an initiating service, a target service, or both.